View on GitHub

 Docker-Compose (Podman)

-NOTE: Alternatively the package podman-docker can be used to emulate docker through podman.
+NOTE: Alternatively the package podman-docker (on Ubuntu) can be used to emulate docker through podman.

 NOTE: The compose implementation podman-compose is not compatible at the moment.